How Root Canal Therapy Saves Your Natural Tooth

 How Your Dentist Can Help

 Many people are surprised to learn that a dentist can play a key role in managing sleep apnea.
-At The Canyon Lake Center for Family & Cosmetic Dentistry, we offer effective solutions for patients diagnosed with mild to moderate obstructive sleep apnea.
+At Canyon Lake Family & Cosmetic Dentistry, we offer effective solutions for patients diagnosed with mild to moderate obstructive sleep apnea.

 One of the leading treatments we provide is a custom-fitted oral appliance.
 This device, similar to a mouthguard, is worn at night to gently shift your lower jaw forward.
 This small adjustment helps keep your airway open, preventing the blockages that cause snoring and apnea episodes.
 Oral appliances are a comfortable, quiet, and portable alternative to a CPAP machine for many patients.